XXNOC/odin-recipes/README.md

-# Odin Project Recipes Project
+# The Odin Project Recipes Project

-Made for odin projects recipes project.<br>
+Made for the odin projects recipes project.<br>
 This site displays 3 recipes recommended by me.

 Things i learned from this project: